develop2arman/rust-all-in-one/workspace/types/string/STRING.md

 ## str
 str is a high-performance, relatively feature-poor type.
 Once created, **str values cannot expand or shrink**.
 In this sense, these are similar to interacting with **a raw memory array**.
 Unlike a raw memory array, though, str values are guaranteed to be valid UTF-8 characters.

 str is usually seen in this form: &str.
-A **&str (pronounced string slice) **is a small type that contains a reference to str data and a length.
+A **&str (pronounced string slice)** is a small type that contains a reference to str data and a length.
 Attempting to assign a variable to type str will fail.
 The Rust compiler wants to create fixed-sized variables within a function’s stack frame.
 As str values can be of arbitrary length, these can only be stored as local variables by reference.

 ## String Vs str
+owned strings (String) and borrowed strings (&str).
 A &str is a borrowed type.
 In practical terms, this means that **&str can be thought of as read-only data**, whereas **String is read-write.String is an owned type.**
 "A String" is made up of three parts, shown on the left: a pointer to the memory that holds the contents of the string, a length, and a capacity.
 **String store data on heap and refs to stack**